google/cluster-insight/README.md

 `./cluster-insight/install/cluster-insight-setup.sh -d [<path/to/kubernetes>]`, where the optional `<path/to/kubernetes>` is the path to your kubernetes binary directory.

-Running the cluster-insight in debug mode enables extensive logging (good), but also enables the built-in debugger that allows any client to access the internals of the running cluster-insight master after a failure (a security hole).
+Running the Cluster-Insight in debug mode enables extensive logging (good), but also enables the built-in debugger that allows any client to access the internals of the running cluster-insight master after a failure (a security hole).
+You should install and run the Cluster-Insight service in debug mode only if you develop new code or need more detailed logging information.
+In any case, do not run Cluster-Insight in debug mode while serving external traffic.

 ### Easy access: use the REST API